libellux/Libellux-Up-and-Running/docs/ossec/README.md

 </command>
 ```

 As well to the active response section.
-Here we can leave the rule_id segment blank to include all rules.
+Here we set to block all alerts level 6 or greater.

 ```xml
 <active-response>